Trump Opponents Say They Will Persist With Progressive Agenda

 “We’ve tried to pick an issue for each meeting” at Mr. Zeldin’s offices, said Eileen Duffy of Let’s Visit Lee Zeldin.
 She said members of her organization have been disheartened that the second term Republican, who was an early and steadfast supporter of Mr. Trump, has been hard to pin down.

 She complained that Mr. Zeldin has dropped the practice of allowing drop-in visitors to his office on West Main Street in Riverhead and was now only allowing visits by appointment.
-She added that Mr. Zeldin has stopped posting his schedule on his website and has been notifying the press of his activities after the fact.

 Locally, she said Mr. Zeldin cancelled a meeting with constituents scheduled for April at the Rogers Memorial Library in Southampton Village, shortly after protesters showed up at an event on January 28 in East Patchogue at which he was honored by the local Rotary Club.